shilangyu/genetic.ts/README.md

 _methods of choosing the parents_

-`'BEST'`: takes members with highest fitness scores
+`best`: takes members with highest fitness scores

-`'PROBABILITY'`: selects members based on their fitness scores that will correspond to the chance of being chosen
+`probability`: selects members based on their fitness scores that will correspond to the chance of being chosen

 ###### Crossover modes:

 _method of crossing parents' genes_

-`'RANDOM'`: randomly choosing a parent for each gene
+`random`: randomly choosing a parent for each gene

-`'AVERAGE'`: averaging all parents' dna
+`average`: averaging all parents' dna

-`'CLONE'`: randomly selecting a parent and cloning his dna
+`clone`: randomly selecting a parent and cloning his dna

 ---